heiniglab/multiomics-network-inference/README.md

 ./submit_slurm_benchmark.sh
 ```

-The above script implicetely calls snakemake with the `gather_benchmark_results` rule and submits all SLURM jobs to the same compute node (currently: `icb-neu-001`) to achieve comparable performance estimates.
+The above script implicetely calls snakemake with the `all_benchmark` rule and submits all SLURM jobs to the same compute node (currently: `icb-neu-001`) to achieve comparable performance estimates.
 Results are summarized under `results/current/benchmark/summary.pdf`.

 ### Simulation study